 There’s a misconception that a lot of business leaders are under that in this modern, digitally driven age we don’t have to actually ask for the order anymore.
-Our experience is that closing skills are as important today as they ever were!
+The Pandemic has ensured that B2B sales models have changed forever.
+However, our experience is that closing skills are as important today as they ever were!

 At Reach Revenue we have found that the greatest disparity in sales skills is usually in a salesperson’s ability to actually win business.
 And although we need a range of skills to win lots of businesses, closing is surely the most important.

 The Pareto principle states that, for many events, roughly 80% of the effects come from 20% of the causes.
 Does that rule apply to your sales team?
 Research by the CRM vendor Propeller found that on average 80% of sales came from just 8% of the sales team.

 In theory, learning how to close a sale is very straightforward: turn up prepared, present with confidence and competence, respond effectively to your prospect’s objections, ask for the order, and if needed, follow up with a firmly charming demeanor.

 We find that a lot of the salespeople we work with are uncomfortable asking for the order.
 They see closing as a confrontational practice.
 Often by actively avoiding confrontation, we feel good in the moment but ignore the future.
 So, the conclusion we draw is that we should be more confrontational?
 To some extent that is the answer, certainly to be assertive.

 In truth, closing is easiest when all the prospect’s questions have been answered, when your option is the best fit and most importantly when you are the most trusted partner.